A cGAN Ensemble-based Uncertainty-aware Surrogate Model for Offline Model-based Optimization in Industrial Control Problems: Experiment on Discrete Control

-In this section, we present the experiment in which we applied our proposed framework to optimize the control policy of a discrete control case: the production process of a worm gear production line.
+In this section, we present the experiment in which we applied our proposed surrogate model to optimize the control policy in a discrete control case: the production process of a worm gear production line.
 Specifically, worm gears, an important component in the steering system of automobiles, are produced using computer numerical control (CNC) machines.
 Our target is to improve the production quality of worm gears by optimizing the control of CNC machining parameters.
-In our experiment, we collected a historical dataset from a real worm gear production line with 19760 production records.
-Each production record consists of three conditional parameters (recorded ambient environment factors during production), four control parameters and seven control result variables (the attributes of produced worm gears for quality check).
-A worm gear will be checked by a manually defined testing rule decided by the seven control results.
-The reward for a qualified production is set to 1, otherwise the reward is set to 0.
+More specifically, there are 3 critical conditional parameters and 4 critical control parameters that can significantly impact the defective rate of produced worm gears.
+Every produced worm gear will go through an automatic quality check, in which 7 attributes are checked to decide whether it is a qualified product.
+Before our learned policy is deployed, the 4 critical control parameters are manually tuned by the operators according to their personal experience.